vssssssssss/thinkster-django-angular-tutorial/chapter06.md

         def pre_save(self, obj):
             obj.author = UserProfile.objects.get(user=self.request.user)
-            return super(ThoughtListCreateView, self).pre_save(obj)
+            return super(PostListCreateView, self).pre_save(obj)

-    class ThoughtRetrieveUpdateDestroyView(generics.RetrieveUpdateDestroyAPIView):
+    class PostRetrieveUpdateDestroyView(generics.RetrieveUpdateDestroyAPIView):
-        queryset = Thought.objects.all()
+        queryset = Post.objects.all()
-        serializer_class = ThoughtSerializer
+        serializer_class = PostSerializer

         def get_permissions(self):
             if self.request.method not in permissions.SAFE_METHODS:
                 return (IsAuthenticatedAndOwnsObject(),)
             return (permissions.AllowAny(),)

-{x: django_view_thought_listcreate}
+{x: django_view_post_listcreate}
-Create a view for listing and creating `Thought` objects
+Make a view for listing and creating `Post` objects

-{x: django_view_thought_retrieveupdatedestroy}
+{x: django_view_post_retrieveupdatedestroy}
-Create a view for reading, updating and destroying `Thought` objects
+Make a view for reading, updating, and destroying `Post` objects

 Do these views look similar?
 They aren't that different than the ones we made to create `User` objects.

     def pre_save(self, obj):
         obj.author = UserProfile.objects.get(user=self.request.user)
-        return super(ThoughtListCreateView, self).pre_save(obj)
+        return super(PostListCreateView, self).pre_save(obj)

+`pre_save` is a method provided by the mixins used in `generics.ListCreateAPIView` (which we inherit from) that is called before an object is saved and that can be overridden.

-When a `Thought` object is created it has to be associated with an author.
-Making the author type in their own username or id when creating adding a thought to the site would be a bad experience, so we handle this association for them.
+When a `Post` object is created it has to be associated with an author.
+Making the author type in their own username or id when creating adding a thought to the site would be a bad experience, so we handle this association for them with the `pre_save` hook.
+We simply grab the user associated with this request and make them the author of this `Post`.

-`pre_save` is a method provided by the mixins used in `generics.ListCreateAPIView` (which we inherit from) that can be overridden.

-We take advantage of this feature to look up the currently logged in user's `UserProfile` and then use that profile as the `author` attribute for the `Thought` we are creating.

     def get_permissions(self):
         if self.request.method == 'POST':
             return (permissions.IsAuthenticated(),)
         return (permissions.AllowAny(),)

-Only authenticated users should be allowed to create new `Thought`s.
+Only authenticated users should be allowed to create new `Post`s.
 To satisfy this constraint we override `get_permissions`.

-If the request is a `POST` (the user is trying to create a new `Thought`), then we only allow authenticated users to continue.
+If the request is a `POST` (the user is trying to create a new `Post` object), then we only allow authenticated users to continue.
 However, if the request is a `GET` (the only other HTTP verb this view accepts), then we will allow both authenticated and non-authenticated users to continue.

-    class ThoughtRetrieveUpdateDestroyView(generics.RetrieveUpdateDestroyAPIView):
+    class PostRetrieveUpdateDestroyView(generics.RetrieveUpdateDestroyAPIView):

-That's quite a long name, huh?

 Even though we create this view and add an endpoint for it, we will not be using it in our application.
 It is considered good practice to make sure the software interface you implement are complete.
-For us, that makes being able to create, read, update, destroy, and list `Thought` objects.
+For us, that makes being able to create, read, update, destroy, and list `Post` objects.

-We include this class to ensure we are providing a complete interface for handling `Thought` objects.
+We include this class to ensure we are providing a complete interface for handling `Post` objects.

     def get_permissions(self):
         if self.request.method not in permissions.SAFE_METHODS:
             return (IsAuthenticatedAndOwnsObject(),)
         return (permissions.AllowAny(),)

-Similar to the other view, we need to handle the permissions for updating and destroying `Thought`s here.
+Similar to the other view, we need to handle the permissions for updating and destroying `Post`s here.

 Django REST Framework provides a list of "safe" HTTP methods -- actions that do not modify data on the server, like `GET`.
 If the method for this request is not in that list, then we need to satisfy two constraints: the user must be authenticated and they must be own the object they are trying to modify.

 `IsAuthenticatedAndOwnsObject` is a permission that we will implement ourselves now.

-## Permissions
+## Making the IsAuthenticationAndOwnsObject permission
-Create `permissions.py` in the `thoughts/` directory with the following content:
+Create `permissions.py` in the `posts/` directory with the following content:

     from rest_framework import permissions

-    from thoughts.models import Thought
+    from posts.models import Post

     class IsAuthenticatedAndOwnsObject(permissions.BasePermission):